ibtisamgiga/Calendar/readme.txt

-this repo contains the code for calendar with events for refrence see ui.png in dempo-project folder. technologies uses for this project are html,css,and vanilla js. to get the code running on your computer download the repo unzip it and click on index.html file. to make changes in events/all day events open data.js file and add events over there in required format as shown in video of project avialable in demo-project folder.
+this repo contains the code for a calendar with events for reference See ui.png in a demo-project folder. technologies uses for this project are HTML, CSS, and vanilla js. to get the code running on your computer download the repo unzip it and click on the index.html file. to make changes in events/all-day events open the data.js file and add events over there in the required format as shown in the video of the project available in the demo-project folder.